stressedball/Fibonacci/README.md

 # Fibonacci

-Use recursion to write a fibonacci 'which sums each number with the one before it' Make a merge and sort function
+Use recursion to write a fibonacci 'which sums each number with the one before it'

+# Merge Sort

+Write a merge sort algorithm